gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 A broken screen stood on a pedestal beneath it.
-Next to the sign and the screen was another door, this one closed tight, and a pair of rusty levers.
+Next to the sign and the screen was another door, this one closed tight, and a pair of square glass panels that looked like they were made of the same material as the recharging pillars near Rusty Bridge.

 "See?"
 Maddy said much more bravely than she felt.
 "No spiders."